fabrikschleichach/BEXIS2_Documents/Manuals/Dataset Permissions/Manual.md

 ## 3 Published Datasets

-The owners decide when and under which licence a dataset should be published.
+The owners of a dataset decide when and under which licence it should be published.
 BETA-FOR datasets should be published not later than 3 years after the end of data collection/compilation.
 In exceptional cases, after 5 years (see Publication Policy).

 Published datasets are freely available and can be viewed and downloaded by anyone (not just project members).